 We have a strong expertise in radiation biology covering the full spectrum from ionizing to solar radiation.
-This expertise was consolidated during the DFG-funded research training group 1657 “Molecular and Cellular Responses to Ionizing Radiation” and is further showcased by several research networks funded by the German ministry for research and education (BMBF).
-In our research we focus on multidisciplinary approaches combining cellular and molecular biology with biophysics, bioinformatics and mathematical modeling to understand the consequences of radiation from the level of single molecules to whole organisms.
-In this context, experts from the biology, chemistry and physics departments of the TU Darmstadt collaborate closely amongst each other as well as with the research groups at the GSI Helmholtz Center for Heavy Ion Research in Darmstadt and the Clinic for Radiation Therapy of the Medical Faculty of the Goethe University Frankfurt.
+This expertise was consolidated during the DFG-funded research training group 1657 and is further showcased by several research networks funded by the German ministry for research and education (BMBF).
+In our research we use an interdisciplinary approach to understand the consequences of radiation from the level of single molecules to whole organisms.
+In this context, we collaborate closely amongst each other as well as with the research groups at the “Molecular and Cellular Responses to Ionizing Radiation” GSI Helmholtz Center for Heavy Ion Research in Darmstadt

-In addition to studying genome function and stability under stress, we are also interested in understanding its three-dimensional architecture and how it changes dynamically during cellular differentiation, reprogramming and disease.
+In addition to studying genome function and stability, we are also interested in understanding its three-dimensional architecture and how it changes dynamically during cellular differentiation, reprogramming and disease.
 In the past, the genome has mainly been studied as a one-dimensional polymer, since methods that facilitate detailed insights into the genome’s spatial arrangement became available only recently.
-Taking advantage of the well-established interdisciplinary environment at the Department of Biology, we are investigating the interplay between the three-dimensional genome architecture and its function (including genome replication, damage repair and gene expression).
-In this context, we also participate in the German-wide DFG-funded priority program on “Spatial Genome Architecture in Development and Disease”.
+Taking advantage of the well-established interdisciplinary environment at the Department of Biology, we are investigating the interplay between the three-dimensional genome architecture and its function (including genome replication, damage repair, gene expression and interplay with learning processes).